macOS Ventura battery drain

 Freshly installed macOS overloads your good old Mac drawing more energy and giving off more heat, which causes fans (if it has them) to spin like crazy.
 Getting straight to the point — you’re not losing on productivity and speed only, but it is unhealthy for your Mac to begin with.

 The most likely cause immediately after an update is that your Mac reindexes Spotlight, Photos Library, and other databases, using lots of CPU cycles and, therefore, power and energy.
 If this is the cause, the great news is that it’s temporary, and once the databases are indexed, everything should get back to normal.

-But suppose something else is happening behind the scenes (like third-party applications having problems with kernel extensions, as in Big Sur).
+But suppose something else is happening behind the scenes (like third-party applications having problems with kernel extensions, as it was in Big Sur).
 In that case, system processes extensively use CPU cycles and energy to try to resolve such issues.

 How to fix Ventura battery drain

 The first stage is recognizing the problem and identifying what exactly is causing it.
 And again, if it’s Spotlight indexing, there’s nothing we can do except wait for it to complete.
-If, however, it’s a background task, like a launch agent, we need to be proactive and intentional in fixing it.
+If, however, it’s a background task, such as a launch agent, we need to be proactive and intentional in fixing it.

-How to check if Spotlight is indexing
+1. Check if Spotlight is indexing

 - Click the Spotlight icon in the menu bar.

 - Type a couple of characters in the search box.